 On the creative process...

 This is A$AP Rocky exactly as you’d hope to find him.
 Rapturous, free wheeling, honest; grinning slyly so you never know quite when he’s playing with you or not.
-It’s the same pose he strikes on TESTING, the cosmic, hallucinogenic, deeply unconventional album, released earlier this summer, that marks the transition from twenty-something rapper to 30-year-old artist.
+It’s the same pose he strikes on TESTING, the cosmic, hallucinogenic, deeply unconventional album, released in 2018 and due to be followed up by All Smiles later this year, that marked the transition from twenty-something rapper to 30-year-old artist.
 In that creative process, Rocky tells me he microdosed on LSD under the laboratory conditions of a neuroscientist, specifically to produce the song Praise the Lord with British artist Skepta.
 “This scientist wanted to see the conditions of our brains when we were writing these song on LSD,” he tells me.
 “It was a wild new way to do things” — testing in every sense of the word.

 How does the drug influence his songwriting?
 “You can’t cap your creative process with LSD,” he says.
 “Which is good and it’s not.
 With LSD, sometimes you’re creating and it sounds like everything is going good.
 And then when you sober up you realise it’s terrible.
 I’ve made a lot of bad songs on those creative trips, that will never, ever see the light of day,” he laughs.
 “But no doubt it just opens up your brain in a way that you never could without it.” (“Weed might be better, in general,” he says, which shouldn’t surprise anyone.
 In fact, as we record our interview, I spot a back issue of Gentleman’s Journal sitting on the side table, its cover bent in half down the middle, a line of luminous green crumbs lying in the fold.
 At other points, the underbelly of the Box is thick with white smoke.)